petewarrior/pwtweetar-server/README.md

-# Twitterstream
+# PWTweetAR-Server
-Tweet wall for specific hash tag made using Twitter streaming API
+Tweet wall for specific hash tag made using Twitter streaming API.
+Forked from (Twitterstream by divakarvenu)[https://github.com/divakarvenu/Twitterstream].

 1. Clone the project